 CREST Silver stretches students and enriches their studies.
-Typically 14-16-year-olds take Silver Awards, which involve 30 or more hours of group work, leading to a written report.
+Typically completed by students aged 14+, projects require around thirty hours of work and lead to a body of work.
+This work could be a written report, video diaries or something else entirely.
 Suitable coursework (e.g. GCSE Design and Technology) or other project work for work related learning, could be used to achieve CREST Silver.

 When your students have completed their project you, or they, need to submit their work for assessment.
 An assessor will assess the work against the CREST criteria.

 If they feel that the work doesn’t meet the criteria, they will provide feedback on what the students need to do to achieve their Awards.
 You have the option to submit the project again for assessment.
 We charge £5 per student for reassessment.

 Alternatively, the assessor may offer to award a lower CREST level.
 In this case you can decide to accept the offered award, or work on the project further and resubmit it.

 In rare cases, the assessor may feel the work merits a higher award level than the one you entered.
 In this case you can choose to pay the difference in entry fees and accept the higher Award, or to accept the Award level that you entered.